relip/shellter/README.md

 shellter
 ========

-A C++ twitter client using libncurses
+Shellter (Shell + Twitter, pronounced as same as shelter) is a shell-based C++ twitter client using libncurses(w).

+If you'd like to help, see `dev` branch.